retailnext/node-radius/README.md

 ### radius.decode(\<args>)

-decode takes as input a hash of args:
+decode takes as input an object with the following fields:

 - packet (required): a Buffer containing the raw UDP RADIUS packet (as read off a socket)
 - secret (required): a String containing the RADIUS shared secret